South Platte River: History

 The South Platte was originally called Niinéniiniicíihéhe by the native Arapaho people who lived on its banks.
 The early Spanish explorers called it the Rio Chato (calm river).
-In 1702, it was named the Rio Jesus Maria by Captain Jose Lopez, the Tewa Irish scout and captain of war of the New Mexico Indian Auxiliaries, who was ordered by the viceroy of New Spain to search the Tierra Incognita for a French incursion into New Mexico.
+In 1702, it was named the Rio Jesus Maria by Captain Jose Naranjo, the Indigenous-Spanish scout and captain of war of the New Mexico Indian Auxiliaries, who was ordered by the viceroy of New Spain to search the Tierra Incognita for a French incursion into New Mexico.
 The South Platte also served as a vital water source in Colorado.
 Long before the city of Denver was created, many travelers came to the South Platte River to escape the arid Great Plains.
 These people could survive the heat, but not without the vital water source that the South Platte gave them.
 Buckets and wells sufficed as a water system for a while, but eventually, the Denver Water System was created.

+In the late 1830s, four fur trading outposts were established on the river.

 Dams

 In an arid region of the United States, the South Platte is marked with several dams.
 The first notable water impoundment on the South Platte is Antero Reservoir.
 "Antero" is derived from the Spanish word "delantero", which means "foremost" or "head", as the reservoir was the first dam on the South Platte River near the river's origin.

 The next dam is Spinney Mountain Reservoir.
 At capacity, Spinney Mountain covers 2500 acre.
 A bottom-release dam, Spinney releases to the east of the inlet.

 Two miles below Spinney Mountain Reservoir, the river enters Eleven Mile Reservoir, with a capacity of 97000 acre.ft.
 The Eleven Mile Reservoir Dam drains into Eleven Mile Canyon, which runs through Forest Service land.
 Three former Colorado towns, Howbert, Idlewild, and Freshwater Station, were submerged under the reservoir when it was built.